zio/zio-insight/zio-insights/README.md

 For now we are using `uzhttp` on the server side to realize the Web Socket protocol required by the client.
 This is a temporary solution until ZIO HTTP is available for ZIO 2.

-At the moment, uzhttp has no official release for ZIO 2 either, so as a preparational step, you have to checkout the ZIO 2 version from https://github.com/blended-zio/uzhttp/tree/zio2 and use sbt to publish uzhttp for ZIO 2 locally.
+At the moment, uzhttp has no official release for ZIO 2 either, so as a preparatory step, you have to checkout the ZIO 2 version from https://github.com/blended-zio/uzhttp/tree/zio2 and use sbt to publish uzhttp for ZIO 2 locally.